-Introduction to Florida Slot Machine Casino Gambling
+Introduction to Florida Slot Machine Casino Gambling 2018

-This post continues the weekly blog series “Slot Machine Casino Gambling, State-By-State“, a year-long online resource project dedicated to guiding slot machine gambling enthusiasts to success.
+This post continues the weekly blog series Online Resource: State-By-State Slots Gambling Summaries, an online resource dedicated to guiding slot machine casino gambling enthusiasts to success.
 Each weekly post reviews slots gambling in a single U.S. state, territory, or federal district.

-Relevant Legal Statutes on Gambling*
+Relevant Legal Statutes on Gambling in Florida*

 *The purpose of this section is to inform the public of state gambling laws and how the laws apply to various forms of gambling.
 This information is not intended to provide legal advice.